chimenesjr/dotnet-automated/README.md

 # dotnet-automated

-Build and Promotion automation with GCP CLoud Builder
+Build and Deploy automation with GCP CLoud Builder

 Publishing into an App Engine or Cloud Run service named dotnet-automated